Joe and Devina Kaczmarek

 Right: Devina (Taggart) Kaczmarek (1915-2000)

-toward Japan.
-Hitting the beach on every island from Attu to Okinawa, Joe was one of
+Allied "island-hopping" campaign toward Japan.
+Hitting the beach on every island from Attu to Okinawa, Joe was one

-a fortunate few to survive unscathed.
-After the war, Joe and Devina settled in southern
+of a fortunate few to survive physically unscathed.
+After the war, Joe and Devina, with their young daughter Marie Ann

-golden years, Joe and Devina moved again, this time to Gig Harbor, Washington, closer
+their golden years, Joe and Devina moved again, this time farther north to Gig Harbor, Washington, in closer proximity

 to their daughters, grandchildren, . . . and a growing multitude of great-grandchildren.